mehrantsi/feox-server/README.md

 - Rust 1.70 or later
 - Linux/macOS (Windows support experimental)
-- For best performance: Linux with io_uring support
+- For best performance: Linux with io_uring support (for Feox persistence if enabled)

 ## Benchmarking